Slip & Fall Injuries

 Other Slip and Fall Accident Injuries

 Accident and injury chiropractic is able to effectively treat a wide range of conditions and symptoms, even those that are not localized to the back or neck.
 That is because chiropractors study the entire muscular-skeletal system, meaning they are experts when it comes to all things muscle and bone-related.
-As many slip and fall accident injuries affect either one of these things, or both, that makes chiropractors excellently poised to provide patients with relief.
+As many slip and fall injuries affect either one of these things, or both, that makes chiropractors excellently poised to provide patients with relief.

 Accident injuries are quite serious and require prompt and professional treatment for the best prognosis.
 Getting the right treatment can help you shorten recovery time, lessen pain, and can increase your chances of making a full recovery.
-Additionally, accident and injury chiropractic treatment may be able to help you avoid more drastic medical options such as surgical intervention.
+Additionally, accident and injury chiropractic care may be able to help you avoid more drastic medical options such as surgical intervention.

 Soft Tissue Injuries